wavejumper/wavejumper.github.io/posts/2020-05-03-digitakt-live.md

-{:title "Effect parameter mapping for the Digitakt in Ableton Live" :layout :post
+# "Effect parameter mapping for the Digitakt in Ableton Live"
- :tags  ["max for live" "patches"]}
+Posted: 2020/05/03

 ### Overview